Shelter from the Storm: A Concert for the Gulf Coast

 Shelter from the Storm: A Concert for the Gulf Coast was a one-hour, commercial-free benefit concert television special that aired simulcast worldwide on September 9, 2005, at 8 p.m.
 ET/CT live (with a 30-second tape delay) from New York City and Los Angeles and tape delayed in the Mountain Time Zone and Pacific Time Zones.
 The special raised money for the relief efforts from the aftermath of Hurricane Katrina.
 It was broadcast in over 100 different countries.
-All proceeds went to the American Red Cross or The Salvation Army.
+All proceeds went to the American Red Cross and The Salvation Army.

 Production

 The concert was a cooperative and collaborative global effort between ABC, CBS, NBC, FOX, UPN, and The WB.
 Several cable stations have also cleared space for the concert.
 It featured appearances and musical performances by celebrities from the world of film, television and music.
 Approximately $30 million was raised for the American Red Cross and The Salvation Army.

-The event was produced by Joel Gallen and followed very closely in the footprints of America: A Tribute to Heroes, which raised money for the relief efforts from the aftermath of the September 11 attacks (both telethons had the Los Angeles segments at CBS Television City).
+The event was produced by Joel Gallen and followed closely in the footprints of the 9/11 benefit concert, America: A Tribute to Heroes, which Gallen also produced.
 It featured performances by popular musicians along with commentary by various actors and other celebrities.
 Celebrities also answered phone calls to help collect donations.